Santosh96736/pizzahut_sales_analysis_mysql/README.md

 ## Key Insights
 * Peak sales occur at 12 PM, indicating strong lunch demand.
+→ Businesses can optimize staffing and inventory during this period to improve service speed.
-* Friday generates the highest weekly revenue.
+* Friday generates the highest revenue, suggesting increased weekend demand.
-* Revenue fluctuates month-over-month with seasonal variation.
+→ Opportunity to introduce targeted promotions or offers.
-* Classic category contributes the highest volume (30%).
+* Classic category contributes the highest volume (~30%), indicating strong customer preference.
+→ Helps in prioritizing inventory and menu focus.
-* Thai Chicken Pizza generates the highest total revenue.
+* Thai Chicken Pizza generates the highest revenue, making it a key product.
+→ Can be promoted further to maximize revenue.
+* Revenue shows month-over-month variation, indicating seasonality.
+→ Useful for forecasting and planning inventory.
-* Revenue distribution is diversified across pizza types, reducing dependency on a small subset of products.
+* Revenue is well distributed across products, reducing dependency risk.

 ## Skills Demonstrated